The pros and cons of teaching English online as a freelancer

 Still, with the thrill of catching a summer breeze and a bit of sun, one of the last things (some) students want to do is to tackle the present perfect continuous whilst glaring at a laptop.

 To keep destitution at bay, it’s an idea to agree on a minimum monthly rate with students which is valid for EVERY month.
-It could be half or a third of what they pay when they turn up for all of their classes in a “normal” month.
+It could be half or a third of what they pay in a 'normal' month when they attend all of their classes.

 I must admit that I haven’t implemented such a rule.
 However, I may be forced to take this measure in the future.